Apricothxy/DatabaseProject/WXY_DatabaseProject.md

   We learned how to use multithreading to collaborate and complete large-scale projects.

-  Also this code includes too much lines that irrelevant to database, like 4k+ lines of frontend code:
+  Also this code includes too much lines that aparts from MySql, like 4k+ lines of frontend code so as to have a cool website look:

 ![image-20241208192302579](C:\Users\wyh_a\AppData\Roaming\Typora\typora-user-images\image-20241208192302579.png)